untwisted/untwisted/BOOK.md

 >>>
 ~~~

-When using the 'mapcall' decorator and an exception occurs inside a handle then there is no event that corresponds
+When using the mapcall decorator and an exception occurs inside a handle then there is no event that corresponds
 to the handle return value but an event that corresponds to the exception that was raised.

-It is interesting to notice that when using 'handle_exception' or 'mapcall' it could be possible to pass a set of
+It is interesting to notice that when using handle_exception or mapcall it could be possible to pass a set of
 exceptions like:

 ~~~python